daniel-frenkel/Valar-Systems/2209_Blynk/README.md

 The VAL-1000 is an ultra-compact wifi-controlled stepper driver that uses an ESP32 and TMC2209.

 The TMC2209 is REVOLUTIONARY!
 It is literally the best stepper driver out there because:
   1) StallGuard.
-It's feels like magic.
+It's like magic.
   2) The price is incredibly good.
   3) The current is very high.
   4) It is EXTREMEMLY quiet.
 At low speeds you only hear the motor bearings move.